-Obesity may be risky for your hearing and brainJanuary 29th, 2014 by Cindy Starr in Medical research /
+Obesity may be risky for your hearing and brainJanuary 29, 2014 by Cindy Starr in Medicine & Health / Medical research

 Supporting evidence of a possible link between obesity and the spontaneous leakage of cerebrospinal fluid through the ear has been presented by researchers at the University of Cincinnati Neuroscience Institute (UCNI).

 The study, led by Ravi Samy, MD, director of the Cochlear Implant Program at the UC Neurosensory Disorders Center, was published online last month in The Laryngoscope.

 The Neurosensory Disorders Center is one of 13 centers or programs of UCNI, a partnership of the UC College of Medicine and UC Health.

 "Spontaneous cerebrospinal fluid leaks are on the rise," says Samy, professor of otolaryngology–Head and neck surgery at UC.
 "Traditionally, leaks were caused by infection, surgery or trauma, and were rarely spontaneous.
 Now spontaneous cases occur more often.
 Why that is happening, we don't completely understand.
 But it is likely another reason why obesity is bad."